 The RFID card is not in the local whitelist.
-For the RFID card to be recognized, it must be taught in.
+In order for the RFID card to be recognized, it must be taught in.

-Charging network (x-series): The RFID card must be taught in at the master charging station.
+For charging network (x-series): The RFID card must be taught in at the master charging station in the webinterface.

 How many RFID cards can be taught in on a P20 or P30?

 P20 and P30 a- and c-series: up to 20 RFID cards